serenity4/Aalto_BT832/README.md

 ## Connecting to the Bluetooth module

 Connection is made via the Nordic nRF Connect mobile app.
 There are applications for pairing with Bluetooth Low Energy (BLE) devices on Windows, such as Bluetooth LE Explorer; however, this one occasionnally encountered bugs that were not present when connecting from the mobile app nRF Connect.

+# Additional Information

+More information can be found in the <a href='https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.3.0'>SDK documentation</a>